w3c/wai-intro-atag/content/education.md

 * are accessible to instructors with disabilities
 * produce accessible content for students

-In many situations, accessibility is required by law.
+In many situations, accessibility is required by law and will be a procurement requirement.

 ## Examples

 ### Make your Tool Accessible for Users with Disabilities

 <p class="persona"><strong>Persona: </strong>Lisa is a physics professor at a large university.
-She is blind and uses a screen reader that reads aloud the information on her screen.</p>
+She is blind and uses a screen reader that reads aloud the information on her screen.
+She uses the LMS to create online learning materials and assessments for her students.</p>
 <div class="quotes">
   <ul>
     <li>
-      <p><span class="issue">Problem: </span><span><q>I need to create accessible materials for my students.
-To do this, the tool needs to be accessible to me too.
-Some LMSs don't work very well or at all with my screen reader.
-For example, if I can't use a built-in editor, I can't preview or upload content within the tool.</q></span></p>
+      <p><span class="issue">Problem: </span><span><q>I am able to easily navigate the page but when I try to use the built-in editor I can use any of the editorial functions.
+For example, I can't highlight text and add in a link to another page using just my keyboard.
+I am told there is a tool bar with these functions on it but I can't access it.</q></span></p>
     </li>
     <li>
-      <p><span class="issue">Works well: </span><span><q>Other LMSs enable me to create accessible resource materials and assignments.
-I can preview the results all within the tool.
-I can also track students progress and grade their assignments.
-All of this is possible because the tool is designed to work well with my screen reader.</q></span></p>
+      <p><span class="issue">Works well: The tool provides a help page that include information on keyboard shortcuts for the functions in the editor.
+One of them is a shortcut key to add a link.
+I can highlight the text I want to link and press the shortcut key.
+This opens a dialog window that I can enter the link and change other options.
+If I need to change the link, I move the cursor over the link text and press the shortcut key again to open the dialog.</span><span><q>.</q></span></p>
     </li>
   </ul>
 </div>